hyperledger-labs/private-data-objects/ccf_transaction_processor/README.md

 written and tested for CCF tag 0.11.7.
 Compatibility with other CCF versions is not guaranteed.

-The instructions below can be used to build and deploy the CCF-based PDO TP.
+The instructions below can be used to build and deploy the a single node CCF-based PDO TP, operating under SGX virtual mode, on bare-metal.
+Multi-node CCF deployment as well as deployment of CCF on SGX hardware are supported via docker containers (see below after instructions for bare-metal installation).

 The PDO TP uses many of environment variables defined in the PDO configuration script `common-config.sh`.
 We recommend that you read the [PDO environment variables documentation](../docs/environment.md) first.